 Advanced Placement Information for CS and Informatics Majors

-The Manning College of Information and Computer Sciences (CICS) has recently revised its introductory course sequence with the aim of supporting all of our incoming students to be successful, whatever their programming background.
+The Manning College of Information and Computer Sciences (CICS) has an introductory course sequence with the aim of supporting all incoming students in their success, whatever their programming background.
 View additional details about the new introductory course sequence.
-All courses in this sequence are designed to make students successful in their academic careers at CICS.
-Regardless of which course in this introductory sequence you take first, you can be certain that you will be well on your way to achieving your academic goals.
-The courses vary in the assumed previous exposure to computer programming, so you should choose based on your experience with these topics, as outlined below.
+Regardless of which course in this introductory sequence is taken first, students can be certain they will be well on their way to achieve their academic goals.

 The initial course in our computer programming sequence is CICS-110: Foundations of Programming.
 It is taught in small sections of 50-60 students and requires no prior programming experience.

 Students who have taken the AP Computer Science A exam with a score of 4 or better receive credit for CICS 110.
 For those students, the default placement is into the second course, CICS 160: Object Oriented Programming.
-Some of you may have also covered a significant part of the material in CICS-160.
-Therefore, starting this semester, you also have the option of directly entering the third course, CICS 210: Data Structures.
+Some students may have also covered a significant part of the material in CICS-160.
+Therefore, students have the option of directly entering the third course, CICS 210: Data Structures.
 In this case, the program requirement for CICS 160 will be waived upon successful completion of CICS 210.

-We are including materials from both CICS 160 and CICS 210 so you can make the best choice that fits your individual preparation and background.
-Here are some relevant points you should consider:
+We are providing materials from both CICS 160 and CICS 210 so students can make the best choice that fits their individual preparation and background.
+Here are some relevant points to consider:

-- The most important thing is to start your first semester with the course you feel most comfortable with (this is why you are given the choice).
+- The most important thing is to start the first semester in a course that is comfortable.
 CICS 160 offers a solid college-level grounding in object-oriented programming and elementary data structures.
-Together with the additional programming experience, this is designed to help you succeed in CICS 210 and fully appreciate its more advanced material (especially in the latter part).
+Together with the additional programming experience, this is designed to help students succeed in CICS 210 and fully appreciate its more advanced material (especially in the latter part).

 - CICS 210 is taught in Java.
 CICS 160 is taught in Python (with a brief introduction to the language) and a transition to Java at the end.
-Python is a very useful language; if you do not have Python programming experience, revisiting object-oriented programming concepts in a new language can give you a better perspective that will be helpful later on.
+Python is a very useful language; if students do not have Python programming experience, revisiting object-oriented programming concepts in a new language can provide a better perspective that will be helpful later on.

 - Choosing one course over the other does not mean a one-semester gap.
-Taking either CICS 160 or CICS 210 gives you the needed prerequisites to enroll in COMPSCI 240: Reasoning with Uncertainty and COMPSCI 250: Introduction to Computation – that is, you can plan the same schedule for two of the four 200-level core courses.
-Moreover, the curriculum has a flexible structure; you can start taking electives at your own pace even before completing all core courses.
+Taking either CICS 160 or CICS 210 provides the needed prerequisites to enroll in COMPSCI 240: Reasoning with Uncertainty and COMPSCI 250: Introduction to Computation – that is, students can plan the same schedule for two of the four 200-level core courses.
+Moreover, the curriculum has a flexible structure, allowing students to start taking electives at their own pace even before completing all core courses.

 How to know if you are ready to skip CICS 110 and go directly into CICS 160